defold/doc/docs/en/manuals/gui-layouts.md

 end
 ```

-When orientation is switched, the GUI layout manager will automatically rescale and reposition GUI nodes according to your layout and node properties.
+When orientation is switched, the GUI layout manager will automatically scale and reposition GUI nodes according to your layout and node properties.
 In-game content, however, is rendered in a separate pass (by default) with a stretch-fit projection into the current window.
 To change this behavior, either supply your own modified render script, or use a camera [library](/assets/).